JasonQSY/serpent/README.md

 # serpent

 Serpent cipher in the AES contest.

-Author: Qian Shengyi & Songqun
+Used in VE475 challenge 2.

 ## Usage